7 Hydraulic Press Brake Troubleshooting: Expert Solutions For Precision Bending

 Solutions:

-1. Clean the valve core of small hydraulic control box .
+1. Clean the valve core of the small hydraulic control box.

 2. Clean the lifting valve core of the hydraulic bending machine.